 At your consultation your artist will go over your idea and they may take a tracing of your body to help design the placement of you tattoo.
 For larger tattoos, your artist may want to schedule a second consultation to go over any potential changes in the design.

 A deposit is required at the end of your consultation to hold your appointment time, the deposit will come off the total cost of your tattoo at the completion of the tattoo.
 The deposit is non refundable.
-48 hour notice is required for a cancellation in order for your deposit to be transferred to your rescheduled appointment.
+For any other questions, please refer to your individual artist’s cancellation policy.

 It is time to get tattooed!